unborn-andy/uib-template-vue-navbar/README.md

 1. Configure a uibuilder node on your Node-Red flow with the URL set to e.g. : `navbar`
 2. In Template Settings, select `Load an external template using Degit` and load the template from<br> `unborn-andy/uib-template-vue-navbar`
 3. In Advanced settings, set it to serve files from the `/dist` folder.
-4. From `~/.node-red/uibuilder/navbar` run `npm install` to install all the dependancies of the app based on the package.json file.
+4. From `~/.node-red/uibuilder/navbar` run `npm install` to install all the dependencies of the app based on the package.json file.
 5. Run `npm run build` so parcel-bundler will build the app into the `/dist` folder.
 6. Browser to `http://<nodered-ip>:1880/navbar`